tgrbin/songuess_chrome_extension/README.md

 ## Start the game

-The game is started by "attaching" the extension to the created server room.

-For Google Play Music, you probably want your playlist to shuffle, so click "Shuffle" (and then pause) or have the shuffle icon enabled before attaching.

-From the streaming service page tab, click on the extension icon (SG icon, upper right, could be hidden), type the room name and click "Attach".
+From the streaming service page tab, click on the extension icon (SG icon, upper right, could be hidden), type the room name and click "Start the game".

 The music should start coming from the songuess tab!
 Refrain from touching the streaming service page, as it may conflict with what the extension is doing.